f5devcentral/F5-SE-Outcome-Based-Learning/docs/base/environment/step02.rst

   Source: https://aws.amazon.com/vpc/

 Google Cloud Platform:
   Virtual Private Cloud (VPC) provides networking functionality to Compute Engine virtual machine (VM) instances, Google Kubernetes Engine (GKE) clusters, and the App Engine flexible environment.
-VPC provides networking for your cloud-based resources and services that is global, scalable, and flexible.
+VPC provides networking for your cloud-based resources and services that are global, scalable, and flexible.

   Source: https://cloud.google.com/vpc/docs/overview

-**Why**: Access to a cloud doesnt mean created resources.
+**Why**: Access to a cloud does not mean created resources.
 After access is provided consumers need to create or subscribe to services.
-Clouds call these different things, usally a VPC or Resource Group.
+Clouds call these different things, usually a VPC or Resource Group.

 Differences between the two: https://docs.microsoft.com/en-us/azure/architecture/aws-professional/resources